What are jellybean electronic components?

 • 555 timer: This is one of the must-have devices to explore RC time constants.

-Alternative Definition of the Jellybean Term
+Alternative Definition for Jellybean Components

 Figure 2: Reverse lookup for devices attracted to the LM358.